You are joining an ongoing story.

 “Ah, wrong answer.”
 Siobhan laughed and turned to Coombre.
 “I told you she wouldn’t have anything!”

 “I know, I know.”
-He turned to Vanessa.
+He turned to Anastasia.
 “Alright, Adara thought that would be the case, so she thought of something for you to do.
 It has been too long since the monastery was given a thorough cleaning.”

 Anastasia’s heart sank.
 She had seen how big this place was.
 Were they about to ask her to clean an entire town?
 “So you want me to-”